Perricone MD partners with Dress for Success for Your Hour, Her Power campaign - ExBulletin

 For over two decades, Perricone MD has been a three-tiered holistic skin care and wellness system.
 It is a powerful diet, dietary supplement, and topical skincare solution backed by powerful ingredients, cutting-edge research, and extensive clinical and consumer studies.

-Perricone MD was created by Dr. Nicholas Perricone, world-renowned author of the New York Times bestseller, The Wrinkle Cure.
+Perricone MD was created by Dr. Nicholas Perriconeworld-renowned author of New York Times bestseller, The Wrinkle Cure.
 Dr. Perricone's seminal work challenged the prevailing norms of the skin care industry with his visionary approach to aging and the introduction of the benefits of a healthy lifestyle.

 Perricone MD is driven by the pursuit of fearless innovation and a stubbornly uncompromising spirit of excellence.
 Good enough has never been good enough, a belief that drives our commitment to consistently delivering targeted results.
 We continually seek the truth by revealing the powerful science behind healthy-looking skin, from the inside out and the outside in.